zaoyang/30-days-of-web-development/day-19/day-19.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Top 10 Programming Languages
+# How to Pick Which Programming Language You Should Learn First

 > How do you know what Programming Language to learn?
 Do you need to learn more than one Programming Language, and if so in what order should you learn them?